Syncplay/syncplay/README.md

 3. Connecting to port 8999 is disallowed in some firewall configurations.
 Check your firewall settings if you are experiencing problems connecting to a server.

 ## Authors
-* *Concept and principal developer* - Uriziel.
+* *Concept and principal Syncplay developer* - Uriziel.
-* *Original code* - Tomasz Kowalczyk (Fluxid), who developed it at https://github.com/fluxid/syncplay - Fluxid's contributions to Syncplay ended in February 2012, and it is understood that he passed away shortly after.
+* *Other Syncplay coders* - daniel-123, Et0h.
-* *Other coders* - daniel-123, Et0h.
+* *Original SyncPlay code* - Tomasz Kowalczyk (Fluxid), who developed SyncPlay at https://github.com/fluxid/syncplay - Fluxid's contributions to SyncPlay ended in February 2012, and it is understood that he passed away shortly after.